uci-plrg/iotcheck/README.md

     $ cd iotcheck/smartthings-infrastructure/
 ```

 2. Run the `iotcheck.sh` script for both non-conflict and conflict examples.
-Each example takes about 1-2 minutes to run and messages will be printed out on the screen.
+Each example takes a few minutes to run and messages will be printed out on the screen.

 ```
     iotcheck/smartthings-infrastructure $ ./iotcheck.sh -e exampleNonConflicts